A few days later, Jasmine’s phone buzzed with a text message and without looking at the name, she already knew who it was..

-Already outside, Leo checked his pockets to verify what Jasmine was claiming, then let out a groan when he realized she was right.
-At least he hadn’t already made it to his car.
+Already outside, Leo checked his pockets to verify Jasmine’s claim, then let out a groan when he realized she was right.
+At least he hadn’t made it to his car yet.

 >>> Jasmine: I can just throw them down, I see you

 >>> Leo: How about no?
 I’ll just come up

 >>> Jasmine: Fiiiine lol